grz0zrg/fsynth/documentation/mk/docs/tutorials/graphics.md

 ## How-to

-Fragment excel at visuals because it use specifically designed computer graphics languages as it's basis.
+Fragment excel at graphics because it use a specifically designed computer graphics languages as it's basis.

-You can generate complex graphics within Fragment, you can also use videos or images and you can control those graphics with peripherals.
+Complex graphics can be generated within Fragment, videos, images and many other type of inputs can also used and the graphics can be controlled with peripherals.

-Visuals can be synchronized to the synthesized sound easily.
+Graphics can be synchronized to the synthesized sound easily.

 Many computer art example compatible with Fragment are available on [ShaderToy](https://www.shadertoy.com), just copy any code and paste it into the Fragment code editor then click on the "Convert from ShaderToy" button.